-Heterosis effect: When two pig breeds are crossed, a "heterosis ef ect" is obtained, meaning that the of spring's performance is better than the average of the parents' performance.
+Heterosis effect: When two pig breeds are crossed, a "heterosis effect" is obtained, meaning that the offspring's performance is better than the average of the parents' performance.

 Just three breeds are used in the Danish breeding system.
 Landrace and Yorkshire are used as female lines and Duroc is used as a male line.